open-pioneer/trails-starter/docs/dev/Guide.md

 ### `pnpm run build`

 Builds the project as a static site.
-Generated files are output into the `dist` directory (which is cleared on every build).
+Generated files are output into the `dist/www` directory.
 The main configuration file for vite is `vite.config.ts`.

 ### `pnpm run build-docs`